 Note: This is the default for SharePoint 2003 and SharePoint 2007, but you might have your home page set as a default.aspx page in the root folder with newer versions of SharePoint as well.
 For example, you could have a site in SharePoint 2013 that was previously migrated from SharePoint 2007 with ShareGate Desktop (the app preserves the legacy home page structure during a migration).

 To migrate your home page in this case, you have to run a full site migration using Copy structure and content or you can try the workaround in the section below.

-You will need the version of SharePoint Designer that works with your version of SharePoint at the source.
+You will need the version of SharePoint Designer that works with your version of SharePoint.
 You can find SharePoint Designer from Microsoft for free online.

 - Open your site in SharePoint Designer.

 - Click on Export File in the top right corner.